Satyam/mithril-isomorphic/README.md

 The application can be made of any number of individual files.

-	module.exports = function (m) {
+	module.exports = function (m, IsoModules) {

-		app = {
+		var app = {
 			// The regular application goes here
 		};
-		return app;
+		IsoModules.app = app;
 	};

-The module is defined as normal within the exported function which will be called with the instance of Mithril.
+The module is defined as normal within the exported function which will be called with the instance of Mithril and an object which will be used to collect all the modules in the application.
-The file containing the module should be named as the module itself with the `.js` extension appended.
+A single module can be split into several files or several of them placed in the same file, as long as a reference to each module, with its `controller` and `view` properties are in the `IsoModules` collection of modules.
-The name of the module is the one used in the `routes` file above.
+The name of the module within the collection is the one used in the `routes` file above.
-If the same module is split into several files, the file containing the controller should have the file named after it and is the only one that needs to return the module instance.

 The home page `index.html`by default should contain a placeholder `{{body}}` somewhere within the body.
 It will be replaced by the static version of the page plus the  scripts to make it active, including Mithril itself.